RISCV-MYTH-WORKSHOP/riscv_myth_workshop_may22-kevinpinto98/Day3_5/README.md

 * Enables faster development

-In order to get comfortable with TL-Verilog we have implemnted several digitl ciruits some of which are shown here.
+In order to get comfortable with TL-Verilog we have implemented several digitel ciruits some of which are shown here.

 * Inverter